All About Dogs

 Consequently, the Jack needs a lot of physical activity for his body and mental stimulation for his mind.

-This breed has a strong, stubborn streak and a well-earned reputation for biting.
+This breed has a strong, stubborn streak and a well-earned reputation for lunging, snapping, and biting.

 That being said, I’ve come across many Jacks who were sweet as molasses.

 Again, like the Lhasa Apso, they bore easily, so training needs to be diverse and fun.
-They excel at agility training, which is also a great way to burn off some of their trademark energy!
+They excel at agility training, which is also a great way to burn off some of their trademark energy and keep their behavior in check.

 3. Pekingese

-The Pekingese makes my list of aggressive small breed dogs mainly because of his Napoleon Complex (he’s small but believes he’s big and mighty).
+The Pekingese makes my list of aggressive small breed dogs mainly because of his Napoleon Complex (aka small dog syndrome).
+In other words, he’s small but believes he’s big and mighty.

 The Pekingese was bred as a companion dog for Chinese royalty, but the breed has a distinct aloofness with strangers and strange dogs.

-Also, he is prone to be fearlessly aggressive with animals and sometimes people if not properly socialize.
+Also, don’t let his small size lure you into a false sense of security.
+He is prone to be fearlessly aggressive with animals and sometimes people if not properly socialized.

 They also tend to bond very strongly with just one person, making them perfect for single people living alone.